Thiruvilaiyadal Puranam: 13. Varuna is compelled to retire by the casting of the Spear (Javelin)

-Ukrama Pandyan made a great sacrifice of ninety-six ashvamedha yagams (rituals), at which Indra became jealous (since his rule was endangered), went to the king of the sea, Varuna, and asked him to destroy the country.
+Ukrama Pandyan made a great sacrifice of ninety-six ashvamedha yajnas (rituals), at which Indra became jealous (since his rule was endangered), went to the king of the sea, Varuna, and asked him to destroy the country.
 Accordingly, the sea suddenly came with great noise in the middle of the night to the gates of Madurai, when the king, Ukrama Pandyan, was awakened by Shiva in the guise of a religious ascetic, informed him of the circumstance and attendant dangers.
 The king, being astonished and without presence of mind, was urged by the vision to lose no time, but employ the vel, as he had been directed and accordingly went and cast the spear (or javelin) at the sea, which immediately lost its force, and retired, as Varunan recognised the weapon of his superior.
 The king then went to the temple, adoring Shiva, promised that as far as the sea had come, so much land would be given to the temple.